Overview on ADC Converter Inputs

 In noisy environments, it is possible that coupled-noise could cause the differential inputs to exceed the ADC's allowable input voltage range.
 For best performance, reduce the input signal range to ensure that the ADC input range is not exceeded.

 Another key advantage of differential signals is the increased dynamic range.
 With power supplies dropping to 3.3V and lower, design engineers are looking for ways to achieve greater input dynamic range.
-In theory, given the same voltage range for single-ended and fully-differential inputs, the fully-differential inputs will have double the dynamic range (Figure 2
+In theory, given the same voltage range for single-ended and fully-differential inputs, the fully-differential inputs will have double the dynamic range (Figure 2).
+This is because the two differential inputs can be 180° out of phase, as shown in Figure 3.

 Figure 2.
 Fully-differential mode - AIN(+) and AIN(-) - 180° out of phase.